Fort McCoy holds July 2024 session of Installation Planning Board; senior leaders attend

 |0

-This work, Fort McCoy holds July 2024 session of Installation Planning Board; senior leaders attend [Image 40 of 40], by Claudia Neve, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy holds July 2024 session of Installation Planning Board; senior leaders attend, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.